-The Board of Directors currently consists of nine members.
-All of the directors currently serving on the Board of Directors have been nominated by the Nominating Committee of the Board of Directors for re-election to one year terms at the Annual Meeting.
-Each nominee elected will hold office until the Annual Meeting of Stockholders to be held in 2006 and until a successor has been duly elected and qualified, unless prior to such meeting a director shall resign, or his or her directorship shall become vacant due to his or her death or removal.
+The Board of Directors currently consists of eight members.
+Six of the directors currently serving on the Board of Directors have been nominated by the Nominating Committee of the Board of Directors for re-election to one year terms at the Annual Meeting.
+M. Fazle Husain and Joseph Swedish were not nominated for re-election because each has advised the Company that due to the time demands of their principal employment, they do not desire to stand for re-election.
+Each nominee elected will hold office until the Annual Meeting of Stockholders to be held in 2007 and until a successor has been duly elected and qualified, unless prior to such meeting a director shall resign, or his or her directorship shall become vacant due to his or her death or removal.
+The Company's Nominating Committee has commenced seeking replacements for Messrs.
+Husain and Swedish.